 Why do employers want an MBA?
 MBA illustration

 You know why you want an MBA: more knowledge, the chance for advancement, higher pay, an expanded network.
 All great reasons.
 But why are employers looking for professionals with an MBA?
 Better yet, are they?
-Do they care whether or not you have this much-discussed business degree?
+Do employers care about an MBA?

 Do employers value an MBA?